All Episodes

 Something's happening.

-And perhaps tragic is happening.
+Something deeply mysterious and perhaps tragic is happening.

-Whatever it is that keeps the polar vortex, vortexed in the Arctic Circle is vanishing.
+Whatever it is that keeps the polar vortex vortexed in the Arctic Circle is vanishing.

 And that cold air is coming to us.